mtlynch/mtlynch.io/content/posts/digitizing/index.md

 1. Supply a URL to your patch
 1. Wait for them merge in your patch via command-line tools and publish the result to their [git repository](https://savannah.gnu.org/projects/mediagoblin).

-It feels kind of like contributing to an open source project in 2005.
+It felt like contributing to an open source project in 2005.
 I submitted [a](https://issues.mediagoblin.org/ticket/5574) [few](https://issues.mediagoblin.org/ticket/5575) [patches](https://issues.mediagoblin.org/ticket/5576), but even filing the bugs took months because their Trac server was [blocking registrations](https://imgur.com/NOjfHI7), and then it was 11 months before I got a response on any of the bugs.

 ### Re-dockerizing MediaGoblin